Force over Distance: Chapter 14

 “I’m afraid I have to insist,” Wray said.

-TJ and Wray entered the room together.
-In the doorway, Wray hesitated.
+Wray rounded the corner and hesitated in the doorway.
 She lifted an eyebrow.
 Maybe at Young’s disheveled appearance, but, more likely, it was the fact he’d parked himself on Rush’s bed.
-She opened her mouth to get started, but before she could say anything, Young shook his head.

 “He looks terrible,” Wray murmured.